hamlim/blog/pages/posts/2019/july/bend.md

+---
+title: 'Summer 2019 - Bend Oregon'
+date: July 27th, 2019
+tags:
+  - 'Travel'
+  - 'Bend'
+---

 As with most summers recently, I had taken off two weeks in late July and early August to fly back out to the west coast to visit family and go camping to Bend Oregon.
 My family has been visiting Bend for the past 6+ years every summer, there's something up with the high desert around Central Oregon that is a welcome retreat from the rest of our average days.
 This blog post will mostly be in the form of short entries for each day during the trip.
 I will be posting photos from the trip in a follow-up post.

 ## July 20th